Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-12-06-remote-mapping_en.md

 #### About HOT

-[HOT Wiki Page](http://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team)-  learn more about how HOT operates and some of their latest news
+[HOT Wiki Page](http://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team) -  learn more about how HOT operates and some of their latest news

-[Organised Editing/Activities/Humanitarian OpenStreetMap Team](https://wiki.openstreetmap.org/wiki/Organised_Editing/Activities/Humanitarian_OpenStreetMap_Team)- describes HOT activities in more detail from their website
+[HOT Activities](https://www.hotosm.org/what-we-do) - describes HOT activities in more detail from their website